 - develop and implement procurement policies

-- issue directions to government agencies
+- issue directions or policies to government agencies

 - investigate and deal with complaints about the procurement activities of government agencies

 - develop appropriate procurement and business intelligence systems for use by government agencies

 - collect, analyse and publish data and statistics in relation to the procurement of goods and services by and for government agencies

 - such other functions as are conferred or imposed on the NSW Procurement Board by or under the principal Act or any other Act.

 The Board can specify provisions in a Board direction or policy relating to international procurement agreements that are enforceable procurement provisions.
 A supplier can lodge a formal complaint with the head of an agency alleging that the agency is in contravention of an enforceable procurement provision relating to international procurement agreements and can take action in the Supreme Court to enforce compliance.
 Refer to Procurement Complaints for more information.

 The NSW Procurement Board is able to establish subcommittees and advisory groups to assist the Board to exercise its functions.
 The Board is supported by the Procurement Leadership Group, Construction Leadership Group, ICT and Digital Leadership Group and procurement category management groups.